North-South Segment 1 Tier 2 Environmental Impact Statement (EIS) and Design Concept Report (DCR), US 60 to Arizona Farms Road (State Route 505)

 The Arizona Department of Transportation (ADOT) is preparing a Tier 2 Environmental Impact Statement (EIS) and Design Concept Report (DCR) for the North-South Corridor Segment 1, from US 60 to Arizona Farms Road (State Route 505).

-The study team is publishing a Notice of Intent to formally start the EIS and DCR (study), which will evaluate the Segment 1 Corridor alternative alignments, initial interchange design concepts, other design features and environmental impacts and mitigation.
+With the Notice of Intent now published, the study team has formally initiated the EIS and DCR process.
+The study will continue to evaluate alternative alignments for Segment 1 of the corridor, initial interchange design concepts, other key design features, and potential environmental impacts and mitigation measures.

-Learn more about the study process by reviewing our self-guided, online presentation and materials and provide your comments!
+Learn more about the study process by reviewing our self-guided, online presentation and materials!

 The environmental review, consultation and other actions required by applicable Federal environmental laws for this project are being or have been carried out by ADOT pursuant to 23 USC 327 and a Memorandum of Understanding dated 06/25/24 and executed by FHWA and ADOT